fulldecent/open-location-code-wiki/Plus-codes-API.md

 > Feb/March 2017: Google API keys are required for the generation of short codes and searching by address.
 See the [API Keys](#api-keys) section and the `key` parameter.

+> October 2018: v2 of the API is launched that returns the same localities that are displayed in Google Maps.
+A side effect of this update is that the API should be slightly faster, and if API keys are used, the cost should be reduced.

+## History

+*  December 2016. v1 of API launched
+*  October 2018. v2 of API launched and made default.

 ## Functionality

 The API provides the following functions:

-*  Conversion of a location (lat/lng or address) to a plus code (including the bounding box and the center);
+*  Conversion of a latitude and longitude to a plus code (including the bounding box and the center);
 *  Conversion of a plus code to the bounding box and center.

-Additionally, it can use Google's locality information to:
+Additionally, it can use the [Google Geocoding API](https://developers.google.com/maps/documentation/geocoding/intro) to:

-*  Generate short codes and addresses (such as generating "WF8Q+WF Praia, Cape Verde" for "796RWF8Q+WF");
+*  Include short codes and localities in the returned plus code (such as "WF8Q+WF Praia, Cape Verde" for "796RWF8Q+WF");
-*  Generate codes for addresses ("1600 Amphitheatre Parkway, Mountain View, CA") or features ("Paris").
+*  Handle converting from a street address or business name to the plus code;
+*  Handle converting a short code and locality to the global code and coordinates.

 The results are provided in JSON format.
 The API is loosely modeled on the [Google Geocoding API](https://developers.google.com/maps/documentation/geocoding/intro).